 Josh has worked with numerous high school band and winter percussion ensembles throughout Northern Indiana, including: Angola High School, Garrett High School, Bishop Dwenger High School, and Elkhart Memorial High School.
 Josh is currently working with Carroll High School and Norwell High School, both of Fort Wayne, where he serves as tenor technician and front ensemble technician, respectively.

 Josh is excited to work with NDIPE this year and looks forward to a successful season.

 Sean Durner, Bass Drum Technician:

-Justine Lownsbury has been involved in percussion for over 15 years, having the opportunity to spend the last 4 years teaching at Broadview Heights High school as the front ensemble instructor.
-She attended Brunswick High School, in Brunswick Ohio, where she was a member of the every music ensemble offered.
+Justine Lownsbury has been actively involved in percussion for over 15 years, having the honor of spending the last 2 years teaching the front ensemble of Notre Dame College’s outdoor and indoor programs.
+She attended Brunswick High School, in Brunswick Ohio, where she was a member of the Marching Band, Wind Ensemble, Concert Band, Jazz Ensemble, Pep Band, and Indoor Percussion Performance Ensemble.
 After high school, Justine attended Youngstown State University where she obtained her Bachelors degree for English Education with a minor in Music Education.
-Although her major focus was not specifically music, she was actively involved in numerous percussion ensembles, as well as the university band and the concert band, all while teaching percussion in Brecksville.
+Although her major focus was not specifically music, she was actively involved in numerous percussion ensembles, as well as the university band and the concert band, all while teaching high school marching band.
 Justine has been a part of the World Class Indoor Drumline Matrix, performing 3 seasons with them during her college years, having the opportunity to travel to Europe to perform.
-She has recently graduated from Ashford University with her Masters Degree in Healthcare Administration and accepted a position at the Veterans Clinic in Youngstown, Ohio.
-Although her career is in health care, she has always found great enjoyment in the sharing of her experiences through the teaching of percussion.
+Graduating in 2012 with her Masters Degree in Healthcare Administration, she currently works at the Cleveland Veterans Medical Center as an administrator; and although her career is in health care, teaching percussion has always been a passion of hers, finding great fulfillment in the sharing of her experiences and knowledge with her students.